SUPERCAR NOSTALGIA IS A BLOG EXPLORING SOME OF THE GREAT OUT-OF-PRODUCTION AUTOMOBILES

 At the time, rallying had a profile to match Formula 1; the awe-inspiring Group B cars drew huge crowds and media interest was off the scale.
 Given Lancia was upholding Italy’s national interest, there was no question of quitting.

-Instead, Lancia’s in-house competition department, Abarth, was tasked with creating the ultimate Group B rally car.
+Lancia’s in-house competition department, Abarth, was thus tasked with creating the ultimate Group B rally car of its era.

 A massive development programme was given the green light with a view to having a finished car publicly unveiled at the Turin Motor Show in October 1985.
 This would give the Martini-backed works team an opportunity to contest a couple of late season events prior to a full campaign in 1986.